kurushiidrive/auto-timestamper/README.md

 The program will fast-forward through the video, noting down the timestamp and the character matchup when it detects that a new match has started.

-After reaching the end of the video or upon the user pressing 'q' to quit, the program will write to console/a text file the running timestamps for the matches it detected before program termination.
+After reaching the end of the video or upon the user pressing 'q' to quit (or clicking the 'Cancel' button for the GUI app), the program will write to console/a text file the running timestamps for the matches it detected before termination.

 Structural similarity is used to determine which characters are fighting at a certain timestamp.
 The portraits are compared to "seed" images (found in `/uni_char/seed/`), and the image with the best structural similarity (a value on [-1.0, 1.0], 1.0 being an exact match) is used to determine which character it is.

 Later, I plan on using a siamese neural network instead of structural similarity, which is what all of the other `*.py` files are for.

-However, note that currently, the **structural similarity** method (`kat.py`) is more accurate than the **siamese neural network** (`kat_nn.py`).
+However, note that currently, the **structural similarity** method (`kat.py`, `kat_gui.py`) is more accurate than the **siamese neural network** (`kat_nn.py`).

 More training data are needed to improve the performance of the siamese NN, but if you would like to try it yourself, do the following: